iamgreaser/hardbus-oc/main.md

     public void dmaAlert(int cmp_chn, int arc_chn) { }
     public boolean dmaWrite(int cmp_chn, int data, int size) { return false; }

-If DMA is not supported by an architecture, this will be an acceptable implementation:

-    public void dmaAlert(int arc_chn, int cmp_chn) { }
-    public boolean dmaWrite(int arc_chn, int data, int size) { return false; }

-A component **MUST NOT** attempt DMA on an architecture channel that was not granted to it.
+A component **MUST NOT** attempt DMA on a DMAChannel that has since been unlinked.

 With that said, an architecture **SHOULD** handle such a case without catching fire.
 Ignoring it is the best outcome.
 Unless your aim is to make an easily exploitable system.

 ## Interrupts

+*Due to bus contention issues with other "bus masters" this is being reworked.
+See issue #3.*

-Components shall provide these two functions to architectures:
+Components shall provide these two methods to architectures:

     int interruptPinCount();
+    void interruptLinkPin(int cmp_pin, IRQChannel irq);
-    void interruptSetPin(int cmp_pin, int arc_pin);
+    void interruptUnlinkPin(int cmp_pin, IRQChannel irq);

-Architectures shall provide this function to components:
+Architecture code should implement the IRQChannel interface, preferably as a separate class.

+The IRQChannel interface provides these methods:

-    void interrupt(int arc_pin, boolean state);
+    void interruptFire(boolean state);

 Interrupts from a component **MUST** only be fired from a valid `arc_pin`.

-For `interruptSetPin`, `cmp_pin` refers to a pin on the component, not on the architecture.
-If `arc_pin` is -1, this interrupt is disabled.
-Otherwise, any non-negative value is valid.
+For `interruptLinkPin` and `interruptUnlinkPin`, `cmp_pin` refers to a pin on the component, not on the architecture.

-For `interrupt`, `state` indicates the state of the interrupt pin.
+For `interruptFire`, `state` indicates the state of the interrupt pin.
 Remember to send `interrupt(arc_pin, false);` when your interrupt is acknowledged.

 Sidenote: If you are implementing a Z80 or 8080, the data that gets chucked on the data bus should be determined in the architecture implementation, not the component implementation.
 For vectored interrupts, you will ideally want to implement this as an `arc_pin` value, even though strictly speaking they all use the same physical interrupt pin.